Anilchowdary69/AI-Language-Translator-Bot/README.md

 Amazon Translate: Used for translation of the sentence according to the input language specified.

 Estimated Time & Cost:

 This project is estimated to take about 1-2 Hours

 Cost: Free

  Architectural Diagram:

-This it the architectural diagram for the project:
+This is the architectural diagram for the project: